narayan-naroote/python_practice/README.md

 ### Day_3

--passing key and value (dictionary)
+- passing key and value (dictionary)
+- passing n number of values for adding

 ## 🧠 Concepts Learned